Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention: The Reward Is Secretly a Regularizer

 \section{The Reward Is Secretly a Regularizer}

-Building upon the proximal dataset constructed via the pipeline in \Cref{sec:pipeline}, in this section, we demonstrate that data proximity alone is insufficient to prevent catastrophic forgetting.
+Building upon the proximal dataset constructed via the pipeline in \cref{sec:pipeline}, we demonstrate that data proximity alone is insufficient to prevent catastrophic forgetting.
 We analyze the learning dynamics of SFT versus reward-based methods, showing that the learning objective itself serves as an intrinsic regularizer against forgetting.